 It takes time to set up and learn EndNote so we recommend that you begin early.
 The Library has resources to help you get started.

-Our live online library workshop for EndNote runs throughout the year or you can watch a recorded session anytime.
+First complete the Discover EndNote modules and if you need more help, join our online library workshop or you can watch a recorded session anytime.